brucelab/xlinkprophet/README.md

 Your final output will be a pepXML file iprophet-xl.pep.xml and a tab delimited file iprophet-xl.xls.

 ![#1589F0](https://placehold.it/15/1589F0/000000?text=+)
-Run XLinkProphet on the Mango analysis of the protein mixture test data set, consisting of 9 Comet search result pepXML files and 9 peaks pairing files that link up the search results of the crosslink's 2 released peptides:
+**Run XLinkProphet on the Mango analysis of the protein mixture test data set**, consisting of 9 Comet search result pepXML files and 9 peaks pairing files that link up the search results of the crosslink's 2 released peptides:

 Download all Control Data Set files in the Mango directory to a directory on your computer, along with XLinkProphet.pl.
 You will need the Trans-Proteomic Pipeline (https://sourceforge.net/projects/sashimi/) on your computer as well.